• Skip to primary navigation

 Pro Tip: You can find dry pinto beans near the rice in the grocery store.
 You can also occasionally find them in bulk bins at select stores.

-1. Saute Veggies: Using the saute settings, heat 1 tablespoon olive oil in your pressure cooker.
-Add diced onion, diced tomato, minced jalapeno, and minced garlic to the pot, stir and cook until softened.
+1. Saute the Veggies: Use the saute settings to cook the diced onion, diced tomato, minced jalapeno, and minced garlic in olive oil until softened.

 A collage of images getting the instant pot pinto beans started cooking.

-1. Add Diced Green Chilis: Along with all their juices to the pot.
+1. Add the Diced Green Chilis: Along with all their juices to the pot.

-2. Followed by the Spices: Cumin, paprika, salt, and bay leaf.
+2. Followed by the Spices: Cumin, paprika, salt, and bay leaf get added to the pot.

 Collage of adding ingredients to the instant pot.

 1. Pour in the Broth: Then stir to combine everything.
-Seal pot, and cook pinto beans on high pressure for 50 minutes.
+Seal the Instant pot, and cook pinto beans on high pressure for 50 minutes.
 Allow a complete natural release.

 2. Serve them Up: Transfer the cooked beans to a bowl and top with your desired toppings.